Florida Service of Process Rules - All You Need To Know

 Substitute Service of Process in Florida

+So, can someone else accept served papers in Florida?
 As per the Florida service of process rules, if a process server cannot locate the defendant and serve them personally, there are other forms of service of process that are available.
 One method is to leave the legal papers with a person at the known address of the defendant.
 However, this person, under Florida law, has to be at least 15 years of age.
 Another option for substitute service is to serve the summons and complaint or other legal document at the defendant’s known place of business.
 However, there are strict guidelines if this method of service of process is to be used.

 If this method is to be used, the professional service of process agent has to first inform the employer that an attempt to make service of process will be done at the employer’s address.
-An interesting aspect of Florida service of process law is that if an employer refuses to allow a professional service of process agent to serve legal papers on its property, then the employer could be fined $1,000.
+An interesting aspect of Florida service of process rules is that if an employer refuses to allow a professional service of process agent to serve legal papers on its property, then the employer could be fined $1,000.

 As in most states, with Florida service of process laws, the individual defendant is the owner of the business where they are to be served, after two attempts to directly serve the defendant have failed, then the professional service of process agent and serve someone with managerial authority at the place of business.

+How about what time or day can a process server serve papers in Florida?
 Lawyers and paralegals should know that Florida process server rules do not allow service of process on Sundays.
 This rule encompasses any type of contact with a defendant or any other person where legal papers are being served.

 If a court learns that service of process is done on a Sunday, then the court will immediately invalidate that service and require the plaintiff to start at the beginning.
 If there is a time limit with the lawsuit such as a pending statute of limitation, this could jeopardize the lawsuit and get it dismissed entirely.

-Rely on the Professionals
+Rely on the Professionals for Service of Process in Florida

 But that worry and concern isn’t necessary if you engage the services of a professional Florida service of process agencies.
 From the moment we receive the assignment, we will make sure that the summons and complaint and the legal papers you need served on the defendant are served correctly and on time.